Daily Routine of High Performers: Build a Schedule That Actually Works

 High achievers understand that taking proactive steps can significantly impact their afternoon effectiveness.
 One such step involves intentionally stepping away from the workspace and taking a break, which helps clear mental clutter and rejuvenates concentration levels.
 This could mean walking around for a few minutes or simply closing one's eyes and practicing deep breathing exercises.

-• Take Intentional Breaks: Step away from screens and engage in activities that recharge your batteries.
-Research shows that short breaks can enhance mental agility, making subsequent tasks feel easier and more manageable.
+- Take Intentional Breaks: Step away from screens and engage in activities that recharge your batteries.
+Research shows that short breaks can enhance mental agility, making subsequent tasks feel easier and more manageable — a systematic review and meta-analysis published in PLOS ONE found that microbreaks significantly boost vigor and reduce fatigue.
 Instead of checking emails or social media during this break, try focusing on a physical activity like stretching or walking.

 🤝 Meetings & Communication: Be Intentional